 Handsome, charmed PI Lance White (Tom Selleck) may speak lines that sound like they're from a 1940s B movie, but everyone is so attracted to him they hang on his every word.
 That is, everyone except ...

 Series about an ex-convict-turned-private-investigator named Jim Rockford who would rather run away than fight and would rather go fishing than work.
 He isn't a coward, and he isn't lazy -- just rather on the cautious side, that's all.
 And he bears a very strong resemblance to Western television hero Bret Maverick.
 Rockford is sometimes assisted (and sometimes deterred) in his cases by friends Dennis Becker (a police detective), Evelyn "Angel" Martin (his cowardly former cellmate) and pretty Beth Davenport (his lawyer).Written by

 Marty McKee <email@example.com>

 [...]
 See more »

 The message left on the answering machine at the opening credits changes from episode to episode, usually as some kind of gag.
 Occasionally it dealt with some part of the forthcoming story.
+Frequently the voice was of supporting actors on the show, either as themselves or as a completely unrelated character.
 See more »

 24 of 26 people found this review helpful.

 Was this review helpful to you?